Trigana Air

 Trigana Air (registered as Trigana Air Service) is an airline based in Jakarta, Indonesia.

 History

 The company commenced operations in early 1991 with two Beechcraft King Air 200 fixed-wing aircraft, and by the end of that year had added two licence-built Bell 412SP helicopters.

-They also operated two ATR aircraft for Hainan Airlines from Sanya to Haikou and Hanoi until 2016.
+Although the airline itself never flew to the European Union, the region imposed a ban on all Indonesian airlines from flying into its airspace in 2007 following the crash of Garuda Indonesia Flight 200, a category that included Trigana Air.
+The ban was lifted in 2018.

 In March 2021, the company announced a partnership with J&T Express.
 It was also said that J&T Express would use some of the airplanes owned by Trigana Air for its operations.

 Destinations

-Trigana Air flies to 20 destinations throughout Indonesia.
+Trigana Air flies to 20 destinations throughout Indonesia, with a particular focus on Western New Guinea.